all-ride/ride-app-i18n-fr/README.md

-# Pallo: I18n (fr)
+# Ride: I18n (fr)

-French locale for a Pallo application.
+French locale for a Ride application.